cioffio/reactChatbot2/README.md

 FLASK_ENV=development
 OPENAI_API_KEY=___

+You should also create the directory backend/data/ which should contain the necessary data files (obtained separately)

 To start the Flask backend, navigate to the frontend directory and use the following command, making sure to have activated the python virtual environment first:

 ```